-My learning from a survey of patient reported advice on diet and exercise in primary care.
+My learning from conducting a survey of patient reported advice on diet and exercise in primary care.

 Context:

-In an interesting abstract, Rosenberg and colleagues report on how family doctors in Israel learned about the therapeutic potential of exercise through an experiential CME course taught by a physiotherapist.
+In an interesting abstract, Rosenberg and colleagues report on how family doctors in Israel learned about the therapeutic potential of exercise through an experiential Continuing Medical Education (CME) course taught by a physiotherapist.
 Their subsequent questionnaire survey found that 84% of responders would emphasise the importance of exercise in patients with lower back pain1.
 By contrast a recent study of UK GPs suggested that 80% may be unfamiliar with the national physical advice guidelines2 and therefore may lack confidence in promoting physical exercise.
+This short report explores GP health promotion from the perspectives of 100 patients.

 Research questions: